censay/getclean-project/README.md

 5. Make sure you have the "reshape2" package installed.
 The R script will load the library for you.

 6. Run the script and a tidy data set called "tidy_data_averaged.txt" will be saved to your working directory.
+This file reports the overall average for all means/standard deviations recorded by each subject's accelerometers during one of 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING
+, STANDING
+, LAYING)